ITMO-NSS-team/FEDOT.Miscellaneous/index.md

 # Fedot

-This site contains documentation for the Fedot framework, its description, tutorials, and application examples.
+This site contains documentation for the [Fedot framework](https://github.com/nccr-itmo/FEDOT), its description, tutorials, and application examples.

 Fedot is a framework for generative automatic machine learning, enabling the creation of complex composite models that allow the efficient solution of various applications.

 The main aim of the Fedot - to improve the quality of analysis of various natural, technical, and social processes by the automated identification of the composite models from available data sets.

+The main repository is available in https://github.com/nccr-itmo/FEDOT.

 The project is published under [BSD 3 License](https://github.com/nccr-itmo/FEDOT/blob/master/LICENSE.md).